FAQs for Children/Teens

 Do you teach during vacations?
 Summer?

-My program comprises 4 quarters: Fall, Winter, Spring, and Summer.
 During the school year, there are no lessons during public-school vacations.
-In the summer, students take 6 lessons over the course of the summer; there’s much flexibility regarding times.
+In the summer, students take 6 lessons spread out over 10 weeks of summer school vacation.
+More information on summer lessons is at my Studio Policy page.

 Do you offer make-ups?

-I offer “reschedules”—if you miss a lesson, you can reschedule it if I have an available slot that week, during my regular teaching hours only.
+Yes—if you miss a lesson, you can reschedule it if I have an available slot that week, during my regular teaching hours only.
 If no spaces are available that week, you can “bank” it for later.
+You can also do a Zoom lesson during your lesson time if your child feels up to it (sickness) or perhaps you just couldn’t get to the studio.
 I leave it up to parents to remember their bankable reschedules.
 I also provide parents with a Lesson Swap Sheet so if you know in advance you can’t make a lesson, you can swap with another parent!

-Please see more in my studio policy for more info.
+check out my studio policy page for more info.

 Why is it “tuition”?
 Aren’t I just paying for a weekly piano lesson?

-Think of signing up for my program as similar to enrolling your child in a music school; not only are you getting a weekly lesson, you’re getting an instructor dedicated to the entire music education of your child who does as much for her students outside the actual weekly lesson as during the lesson.
+Think of signing up for my program as similar to enrolling your child in a music school of one; not only are you getting a weekly piano lesson, you’re getting an instructor dedicated to the entire music education of your child who does as much for her students outside the actual weekly lesson as during the lesson.
+Those lessons include training in technique, theory, and performance.

 How much is the tuition?